 He said to himself, “what if I try ?”
 The rest will show us that he was right to dare to start.

-He then began underwater photography with basic materials and learned as a self-taught artist by reading books and practising out of the water.
+Then he began underwater photography with basic materials and learned as a self-taught artist by reading books and practicing out of the water.
 He tells me that you have to force yourself to understand the technical side (exactly what I hate, I admit).

 But, very quickly, it feels limited because in cave, it needs to go up in ISO and have a wide angle.
 For him, there is no secret.
 If you have good equipment, you’ll have better pictures.
 So he equips himself accordingly.